Falkland Palace: Deer from England

 Queen Elizabeth I sent deer for the park in 1586 and 1587, and again in 1591 from parks near Colchester.
 These were diplomatic gifts.
 In May 1586, James VI went to Falkland the deer taken out of carts and set loose in the park.
 James asked the English ambassador Thomas Randolph for some of Elizabeth's huntsmen, Yeoman prickers and Grooms of the leash, and some horses.
 A Yeoman pricker was employed to manage and guide the hunted deer.

 English huntsmen and bucks were sent to James VI in August 1586 by Randolph and the Scottish ambassador in London, Archibald Douglas.
 Randolph wrote:I have sent the Kynge two hunting men, verie good and skillful, with one footman, that can hoop, hollow and crye, that all the trees in Fawkland will quake for fear.
 Pray the Kynge's Majestie to be mercifull to the poor bucks; but let him spare and look well to himself.

 In November 1586, Archibald Douglas wrote to Francis Walsingham that a gift of bucks from Elizabeth might help James with his grief at the forthcoming loss of his mother.
 In February 1587, according to the French diplomat Courcelles, James said that if Elizabeth meddled with his mother's life he would return more than the "dogges and deare" she sent him as gifts.

 In July 1587, the poet and diplomat Guillaume de Salluste Du Bartas spent his time at Falkland with King James hunting deer and hare, "a la chasse des daims et des lievres".
+James VI paid £54 Scots to Archibald Arnot, a burgess in Falkland, for looking after his huntsmen in 1588.

 In May 1592 the English ambassador Robert Bowes went to Barnard Castle, Raby Castle and Brancepeth Castle with the English-born royal huntsman Cuthbert Rayne to catch deer for James VI and managed to catch only six, which he shipped from Sunderland to Kirkcaldy.
 In April 1597, the carpenter and "master wright" James Murray was in charge of transporting 28 English deer from Leith to Falkland.
 Robin the Hunter kept hounds for James at Falkland.
 Anne of Denmark sent deer hounds as gifts to her brother, Christian IV of Denmark.